Understanding Loss Functions to Maximize Machine Learning Model Performance (Updated 2023)

 Deciding to go up the slope will cost us energy and time.
 Deciding to go down will benefit us.
 Therefore, it has a negative cost.

-In supervised machine learning algorithms, we want to minimize the error for each training example during the learning process.
+In supervised machine learning algorithms, we want to minimize the error for each training example during the learning process, i.e., we want the loss value obtained from the loss function to be as low as possible.
 This is done using some optimization strategies like gradient descent.
 And this error comes from the loss function.

-I want to emphasize this here – although cost function and loss function are synonymous and used interchangeably, they are different.
+I want to emphasize this: although cost function and loss function are synonymous and used interchangeably, they are different.

 A loss function is for a single training example.
 It is also sometimes called an error function.
 A cost function, on the other hand, is the average loss over the entire training dataset.
 The optimization strategies aim at minimizing the cost function.